familug/familug.github.io/content/dualboot_openbsd.md

 ```

 Choose VM > Settings > Storage > Controller: SATA > Adds hard disk > choose the converted VDI.
+Start the VM,
-Access the EFI (hit Delete) and choose to boot from the 2nd harddisk, then install OpenBSD, and follow above guide.
+access the EFI (hit Delete) and choose to boot from the 2nd harddisk, then install OpenBSD, and follow above guide.

 Happy dual-booting.